saurabhkr4/FileDrop/frontend/README.md

-# Dropbox Clone - File Storage Application
+# FileDrop - File Storage Application

 A simplified Dropbox-like web application for uploading and downloading files.